peterchinman/strictly/notes.md

 # notes from presenting at UI meeting

-don't need toggle switches!
-just the inputs.

-more guidance.
-poetic forms to pre-load the form with at the top. e.g. "sonnet" will populate the fields
-      # of lines: 14
-      rhyme scheme: ABBA CDDC EFFE GG
-      meter: x/x/x/x/x/
-   e.g. "limerick", emily dickinson verse, etc etc

-a guided user journey where it walks them thru by asking them questions and then at the end there is a configuration document that user can adjust
+A guided user journey where it walks them thru by asking them questions and then at the end there is a configuration document that user can adjust?

+# TODO

+- [x] legend for indicator colors
+  - [ ] Have them dynamically appear and disappera
+- [ ] check poem line length
+- [ ] check stanza line length
+- [ ] set up repeating rhyme
+- [ ] tool tips
+- [ ] input validation
+  - [ ] meter and syllable length need to match
+- [ ] meter should check for syllable, right?

+selecting Sonnet and then increasing syllable count causes four indicators to appear

+  AO R    AH N JH
+D AO R HH IH N JH